We may receive compensation when you click on links to products from our partners.

-Today’s job search is almost entirely Internet based.
-Whether it be LinkedIn or applying for a job on a job search board, it has become increasingly easier to apply for a job.
+Today’s job search is almost entirely Internet-based.
+Whether you are looking for software engineering jobs available on linkedin or applying for a job on a job search board, it has become increasingly easier to apply for a job.
 You can apply for 20 jobs in the time it used to take to apply for 1 or 2 jobs.
-This is, of course, a double edged sword and is the primary reason why most people feel that the “hit rate” (the actual number of interviews you get as compared to the number of job applications submitted) is very low.
+This is, of course, a double-edged sword and is the primary reason why most people feel that the “hit rate” (the actual number of interviews you get as compared to the number of job applications submitted) is very low.
 Any one job posting could have 100 (or 100’s of applications).
 And the longer the job has been posted, the higher the number of applications will already have been sent.
-There are several key factors which can help you focus your search.
+There are several key factors that can help you focus your search.

 - Visit trade industry sites for your field

 Job Search Boards

 There are tons of job search boards and you don’t need to be on all of them.
 Focus on a few and spend the rest of your time on the other “three legs of job search” (see The Four Legs of Job Search).
 Many jobs are posted on multiple job search boards (so less is more in this case).
 Also, as mentioned earlier, the older a job posting the more likely that many (probably too many) applications have already been submitted.
 While this does not mean that it’s a waste of time to submit your application, you should focus on job postings from the last few days.
 If you’ve “run out” of more current postings, then submitting to older postings is certainly worth considering.

 In Get Hired Now!, ZipRecruiter founder and CEO Ian Siegel tells you exactly how to find a new job fast.
 With an insider's view of how over a million employers really make hires, Ian pulls insights from the data to give you step-by-step instructions for writing a resume that works, finding the right jobs to apply to, acing a job interview, and negotiating a job offer.